Do immigrants file taxes in the U.S.?

-How many immigrants are there in the US?
-According to the Tenement Organization, the population os immigrants and their American-born children represent a staggering 86.4 million.
+According to the Tenement Organization, the population of immigrants and their American-born children represent a staggering 86.4 million in the US.
 49% of them are naturalized citizens.

 In this article, you’ll get all the answers you need about filing taxes for illegal immigrants.
-Among others, we’ll answer the following questions:
+Among others, you’ll learn if illegal immigrants pay taxes, and how they pay taxes without an SSN.

 What are the benefits of filing taxes for undocumented immigrants?